You can find Temporo-mandibular joints topics under:

-The joint is formed by the mandibular condyle and the glenoid fossa of the temporal bone; a cartilaginous articular disk functions as a cushion between the joint surfaces.
+The Joint is part of your skull with ist fossa but also part of your lower jaw with the condyles.
+As a whole it is a very complex Joint with many muscles for many different moves.
+There are many things and conditions, not to talk about traumatic situations and accidents in life that can cause irritations of that complex system.
+It is formed by the mandibular condyle and the glenoid fossa of the temporal bone; a cartilaginous articular disk functions as a cushion between the joint surfaces.
 The anatomic most importand details shown in the graphic are:1.
 Mandibular fossa 2.
 Articular disk 3.
 Condylar head 4.
 Articular tubercle 5.
 Masseter 6.
-Acoustic meatus
+Acoustic meatus.
+To treat this it needs very much experience and last not least wide spread diagnostics.

 The term temporomandibular disorders is an umbrella term for conditions causing dysfunction of the jaw joint or pain in the jaw and face, often in or around the temporomandibular joint (TMJ), including masticatory and other muscles of the head and neck, the fascia, or both.
 A person is considered to have a temporomandibular disorder only if pain or limitation of motion is severe enough to require professional care.
 Temporomandibular disorders typically are multifactorial, but most are related to problems with muscles or joints.
 Internal derangements of the TMJ cause disturbed movement of the mandibular condyle in the glenoid fossa or against the cartilaginous articular disk.
 This disk, shaped like a donut with a closed hole or like a mature red blood cell, serves as a cushion between joint surfaces.
 Causes for this disturbed movement include clenching gnashing and grinding of the teeth, trauma, arthritis, and malocclusion and missing teeth.
 Even the trauma of persistent gum chewing can be enough to damage the joint.